Introduction

 You can edit any existing application prior to submission.
 Once the application is submitted, however, it cannot be edited further.

-Applicants can keep abreast of the status of their application on their AACRN profile or via automatic email communication from the system.
+Applicants can track the status of their application on their AACRN profile or via automatic email communication from the application system.

 If you experience any technical problems submitting your application materials, please contact the Network staff for assistance.